Michael A. Steidel, Director of Admission

 Bachelor of Humanities and Arts (BHA)

 The Bachelor of Humanities and Arts (BHA) program is an intercollege degree-granting program.
 It is designed for students who would like to combine and blend their interests in fine arts and humanities/social sciences rather than pursue a conventional major and degree in either the College of Fine Arts (CFA) or the Dietrich College of Humanities and Social Sciences (DC).
-To be considered for the BHA program, a student must apply and be admitted to both CFA and DC (you must check the CFA box and DC box on the supplement).
+To be considered for the BHA program, a student must apply and be admitted to both CFA and DC (you must check the CFA box and DC box on the Common Application).
 This program is not open to music theatre or acting majors.
 Not all students admitted to both colleges are selected for the BHA program.

 Bachelor of Science and Arts (BSA)

 The Bachelor of Science and Arts (BSA) program is an intercollege degree-granting program.
 It is designed for students who would like to combine studies in both the fine arts and natural sciences/mathematics rather than pursue a conventional major and degree in either the College of Fine Arts (CFA) or the Mellon College of Science (MCS).
-To be considered for the BSA program, a student must apply and be admitted to both CFA and MCS (you must check both the CFA box and MCS box on the supplement).
+To be considered for the BSA program, a student must apply and be admitted to both CFA and MCS (you must check both the CFA box and MCS box on the Common Application).
 This program is not open to music theatre or acting majors.
 Not all students admitted to both colleges are selected for the BSA program.

 With the BXA programs, you must include with your application a statement of intent (essay) describing your interdisciplinary goals in both academic areas and how the BXA program would provide the opportunity and framework for you to accomplish these objectives.
 This essay is a central component in the selection process.
 The BXA statement of intent fulfills the essay requirement on the supplement.
 You do not need to complete another essay.
 If you are selected for this program, you will be notified in your admission decision letter.
 These programs are not available under Early Decision.